codepo8/developer-advocacy-handbook/things-not-to-say-on-stage.md

 **Replacements:**

 * "As you can see, starting this is a few lines of code.
 I simplified this to show here, the source code is available at X"
 * "For now, this is all that is needed to achieve this.
 No doubt, you will need to add more to it, but it is a starting point"
 * "By abstracting some of the issues out, we can cut down our code to a few lines"
-* "As we rely on functionality of X, this means our implementation can be very small..."
+* "As we rely on functionality of X, this means our implementation can be very small…"

 A lot of times, this solves our own issue of showing only a few lines of code on a slide.
 Instead, let's write understandable code that we